 At the last minute, stir in the sesame seeds.
 This sticky sesame cauliflower is now ready to serve!

 Cauliflower wings, if kept in the fridge, will lose their crispiness.
 It's best to serve them immediately, or a few hours after cooking at the latest.

-Yes, this recipe can be made gluten-free easily by using gluten-free flour for the batter, and tamari or coconut aminos instead of soy sauce.
+Yes, this recipe can be made gluten-free easily by using gluten-free flour (like this one) for the batter, and tamari or coconut aminos instead of soy sauce.

 You can serve it with any side of your choice, such as rice, noodles, pasta, or vegetables.
 It's also great as a starter or side dish.

 For sure!
 To start, place the baked cauliflower wings on a large baking tray and place in the freezer for 3-4 hours.
 You can then transfer them to a freezer-friendly container or bag for up to 3 months.
 To reheat, transfer them to a baking tray lined with parchment paper, and bake for 30 minutes at 180 degrees C/350 F. Prepare the sauce when you are ready to serve it!

 - Check out all of my favorite vegan cauliflower recipes here.